kiranraj5225/Dataverse-API/README.md

         )

 ```
-New functions will be added soon.
+New functionalities will be added soon.